Planning for the unexpected: How life and disability insurance can safeguard your business

 Integrating life and disability insurance into your business continuity strategy

-Conduct a risk assessment: Identify key individuals whose loss would significantly impact the business and evaluate the financial implications of their sudden absence.
+Conduct a risk assessment: Identify key individuals whose absence would significantly impact the business and evaluate the financial implications.

-Consult with insurance professionals: Work with your wealth advisors and insurance advisors to determine appropriate coverage levels and customize policies to fit your business’s specific needs and risks.
+Consult with professionals: Work with your wealth and insurance advisors to determine appropriate coverage levels and tailor policies to your business’ needs.
+Insurance policies are often put in place when a business is just getting started.
+However, as the business grows, the original coverage may become significantly inadequate.

-Educate and train successors: Prepare potential successors through training and development programs, and ensure they’re aware of the insurance policies and the role they play in business continuity.
+Educate and train successors: Prepare future leaders through development programs and ensure they understand the role of insurance in business continuity.

 The information provided is intended solely for general informational purposes and is provided with the understanding that neither Huntington, its affiliates nor any other party is engaging in rendering tax, financial, legal, technical or other professional advice or services, or endorsing any third-party product or service.
 Any use of this information should be done only in consultation with a qualified and licensed professional who can take into account all relevant factors and desired outcomes in the context of the facts surrounding your particular circumstances.
 The information in this document was developed with reasonable care and attention.
 However, it is possible that some of the information is incomplete, incorrect, or inapplicable to particular circumstances or conditions.
 NEITHER HUNTINGTON NOR ITS AFFILIATES SHALL HAVE LIABILITY FOR ANY DAMAGES, LOSSES, COSTS OR EXPENSES (DIRECT, CONSEQUENTIAL, SPECIAL, INDIRECT OR OTHERWISE) RESULTING FROM USING, RELYING ON OR ACTING UPON INFORMATION IN THIS DOCUMENT EVEN IF HUNTINGTON AND/OR ITS AFFILIATES HAVE BEEN ADVISED OF OR FORESEEN THE POSSIBILITY OF SUCH DAMAGES, LOSSES, COSTS OR EXPENSES.